Saṃyutta Nikāya

 are scattered, they are gone; not 'they are'.

-Having familiarized the path and the stainless, the sorrowless,
+And the step, familiarizing the stainless, sorrowless,